ejointjp/wp-thumbnail-linkbox-shortcode/wp-thumbnail-linkbox-shortcode/README.txt

 = Install =

-1. Upload `wp-thumbnail-linkbox-shortcode` folder to the `/wp-content/plugins/` directory.
+1. Get "WP Thumbnail Linkbox Shortcode" from "Plugins > New add" on the WordPress dashboard.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate this.
 3. Drag and drop the bookmarklet displayed on the setting page onto the bookmark bar of the browser.
 4. You can create a Link by setting page and bookmarklet.